Do you want to have fun without spending any money? That’s possible! Here are 105 fun things to do with no money.

 Libraries are incredible sources of fun and free things.
 You can find (e)books, music, videos, games, and they may also host some events.

-A lot of libraries have movie nights, author readings, and many more events you may want to attend.
+Many libraries have movie nights, author readings, and many more events you may want to attend.
 Check at the library what they have to offer.

 3. Check Your Local Community Calendar